 The Company evaluates acquisitions to first determine whether a set of assets acquired constitutes a business and should be accounted for as a business combination.
 If the assets acquired are not a business, the transaction is accounted as an asset acquisition in accordance with Accounting Standards Codification ("ASC") 805-50, Asset Acquisitions ("ASC 805-50"), which requires the acquiring entity to recognize assets acquired and liabilities assumed based on the cost to the acquiring entity on a relative fair value basis, except for non-qualifying assets including financial assets such as inventory.
 Further, the cost of the acquisition includes the fair value of consideration transferred and direct transaction costs attributable to the acquisition.
 Goodwill is not recognized in an asset acquisition and any excess consideration transferred over the fair value of the net assets acquired is allocated to the identifiable assets based on relative fair values.
 Contingent consideration payments in asset acquisitions are recognized when the contingency is determined to be probable and reasonably estimable.
 If the assets acquired are a business, the Company accounts for the transaction as a business combination.
 Business combinations are accounted for by using the acquisition method of accounting.
 Under the acquisition method, assets acquired, and liabilities assumed are recorded at their respective fair values.
-The excess of the fair value of consideration transferred over the fair value of the net assets acquired is recorded as goodwill.
-Acquisition-related expenses are expensed as incurred, and are included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive loss.
+The excess of the fair value of the net assets acquired in selling, general and administrative expenses in the consolidated statements of operations and comprehensive loss.